Hiring a Naturalization Attorney

 Common barriers to naturalization

-One of the most common barriers to naturalization is the application fee.
+According to legal experts who write for us on law, one of the most common barriers to naturalization is the application fee.
 Immigrants with low incomes often find it prohibitively expensive to apply for citizenship.
 A federal fee waiver is available for applicants who qualify.
 The fee waiver is a way to encourage low-income individuals to seek citizenship.
 However, some immigrants may have barriers that go beyond financial status.

 In addition, immigrants may be less likely to decide to naturalize if they have to give up their original citizenship.
 For these immigrants, the decision to give up their citizenship is often influenced by the perception that they will never be accepted in their destination country.
 Ultimately, this may impede their decision to seek citizenship in the first place.